NorthGreen21/tHPSaveEditor/README.md

 - "health" - How much of an item you have. -2 is the default "one item" value for non-stackable items.
 You can use any number between and including 1 to whatever positive integer you choose for items that can stack (such as map fragments, ammo, health canisters, or arrows).
 - "item_id" - This is what determines the item you are adding to your inventory.
 In this guide I have a compherensive list of every in-game item and their item ids.
 If you mistype this value the item will not return how you want it to, so be mindful of typos.
 - "slot" - This value determines where in your inventory items will go.
 There are 18 unique slots, including weapons, ammo, scopes, items, clothes, and the extra bottom box.

+The file id_list.pdf details a list of all items and slots with corresponding IDs you can use.

 Getting the syntax right on this file is extremely important and sometimes it might be easy to miss a comma or a quotation mark.
 In most cases the game will either throw an error or fail to read your save file and throw you a completely new game.
 If this happens, just read through and try and see if there's something you've missed.